Howard Hawks: Silent films (1925–1929)

-A Girl in Every Port is considered by scholars to be the most important of Hawks's silent films.
+A Girl in Every Port is considered by scholars to be the most important of Hawks' silent films.
 It is the first to feature many of the themes and archetypes that would define much of his subsequent work.
 It was his first "love story between two men", with two men bonding over their duty, skills and careers, who consider their friendship to be more important than their relationships with women.
 In France, Henri Langlois called Hawks "the Gropius of the cinema" and Swiss novelist and poet Blaise Cendrars said that the film "definitely marked the first appearance of contemporary cinema."
 Hawks went over budget once again with this film, and his relationship with Sol Wurtzel deteriorated.
 After an advance screening that received positive reviews, Wurtzel told Hawks, "This is the worst picture Fox has made in years."
 After seeing Louise Brooks in A Girl in Every Port, G. W. Pabst cast her in Pandora's Box (1929).
-The Air Circus was Hawks's first film centered around aviation, one of his early passions.
+The Air Circus was Hawks' first film centered around aviation, one of his early passions.
 In 1928, Charles Lindbergh was the world's most famous person and Wings was one of the most popular films of the year.
-Wanting to capitalize on the country's aviation craze, Fox immediately bought Hawks's original story for The Air Circus, a variation of the theme of male friendship about two young pilots.
+Wanting to capitalize on the country's aviation craze, Fox immediately bought Hawks' original story for The Air Circus, a variation of the theme of male friendship about two young pilots.
 The film was shot from April to June 1928, but Fox ordered an additional 15 minutes of dialogue footage so that the film could compete with the new talkies being released.
 Hawks hated the new dialogue written by Hugh Herbert, and he refused to participate in the re-shoots.
 It was released in September 1928 and was a moderate hit and is one of two Hawks films that are lost.